ABC analysis: ABC analysis in ERP packages

 Major ERP packages have built-in function of ABC analysis.
 User can execute ABC analysis based on user defined criteria and system apply ABC code to items (parts).

+In the absence of an ERP system, ABC Analysis can also be done in MS Excel.

 Mathematical calculation of ABC analysis

 Computed (calculated) ABC analysis delivers a precise mathematical calculation of the limits for the ABC classes.

 It uses an optimization of cost (i.e. number of items) versus yield (i.e. sum of their estimated importance).

 Computed ABC was, for example, applied to feature selection for biomedical data, business process management and bankruptcy prediction.

 Example of the application of weighed operation based on ABC class

 Actual distribution of ABC class in the electronics manufacturing company with 4,051 active parts.

 Using this distribution of ABC class and change total number of the parts to 14,213.